 10. A GREENER ARENA

-In March of 2008, the Pepsi Center (1000 Chopper Cir.), the home of the Denver Nuggets and Colorado Avalanche (not to mention a regular series of blockbuster concert events), announced that it would be the first arena in the United States to go 100 percent green.
+In March of 2008, Ball Arena (1000 Chopper Cir.), the home of the Denver Nuggets and Colorado Avalanche (not to mention a regular series of blockbuster concert events), announced that it would be the first arena in the United States to go 100 percent green.
 Plans are afoot for the 19,000-seat arena, which was the main site of the 2008 Democratic National Convention, to operate entirely on renewable wind and solar energy.
 The switchover will also include new recycling bins, a hybrid vehicle-only parking area and a "no idling zone" outside the arena.